The Bankrate promise

 - Regular APR.
 After the 0 percent intro APR period ends, the regular interest rate begins.
 If you plan to revolve balances in the future, look for a card with the lowest interest rates.

-- Know a card’s fixed and potential costs.
+- Fixed and potential costs.
 Cards with annual fees typically have more extensive rewards programs.
 Cards not designed for travel often have foreign transaction fees.
 There are usually fees for paying late and exceeding a limit, both of which are avoidable with responsible use, but it’s important to know what they would be if problems arise.

 FAQs about 0% intro APR business credit cards